Diploma of Language Studies

 An Accelerated Mode pathway is being introduced for the 2015 academic year, commencing in early January 2015 (prior to the official start date of Semester 1).
 Applicants must still apply for Semester 1 and will have the ability to enrol and commence in the January intensive session.

 This a more viable pathway for students to complete the Diploma of Language Studies in one year.
-For the January 2015 start, one of four languages will be offered: Japanese, Korean and Spanish.
+For the January 2015 start, one of three languages will be offered: Japanese, Korean and Spanish.

 Scroll down the page to ‘Further course information’ for more information on the accelerated mode.